open-chat-labs/video-bridge/README.md

 2. on startup, the video bridge calls the global presence api.
 Any rooms with 0 participants, we delete the room and then tell OC the meeting is over

 Possibly we only ever poll the global presence api and it just does that continuously detecting when a meeting starts and ends.

+Daily docs suggest that calling the global presence api every 15 seconds is ok.

+_But_ there is a problem - it only returns data for rooms that have participants.
+That means that have to remember the state so that we can compare it to the last iteration in order to detect meetings that have ended.